ocaml/dune/doc/goals.rst

 =============================================

 There are many many build systems out there.
-What makes Dune different is that it targets the OCaml community primarily.
+What makes Dune different is that it primarily targets the OCaml community.
 So Dune must come with excellent support for the OCaml language and OCaml projects in general.